EvilWatermelon/Adversarial-Machine-Learning/README.md

 # Dataset 🛑

-For my case study I'm using a german traffic sign dataset that is already splittet in training and testing [Kaggle dataset](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/version/1)
+For my case study I'm using a german traffic sign dataset that is already splittet in training and testing [Kaggle dataset](https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/version/1).
+The dataset is not committed but has no changes from the original dataset from Kaggle.